Linger (The Cranberries song): Music video

-The accompanying music video for "Linger", shot in grayscale, was directed by Melodie McDaniel and based loosely on Jean-Luc Godard's 1965 science fiction noir film Alphaville—a "film that considers the potency of desire".
-In one of the rooms of the hotel, a silent film is being shown which features 1950s stripper Blaze Starr.
+The music video for "Linger", shot in black-and-white, was directed by American director Melodie McDaniel and based loosely on Jean-Luc Godard's 1965 science fiction noir film Alphaville—a "film that considers the potency of desire".
+In one of the rooms of the hotel, a silent film is being shown which features 1950s stripper and burlesque performer Blaze Starr.

 "Linger" received heavy rotation on MTV in 1993.
+It was also nominated for Best New Artist Clip of the Year in the category for Alternative/Modern Rock at the 1994 Billboard Music Video Awards.